February 28, 2013 - CISAC, FSI Stanford In the News

 - Amy Zegart

-Co-Director of CISAC; Davies Family Senior Fellow and Associate Director of Academic Affairs, Hoover Institution; Professor of Political Economy (by courtesy), Graduate School of Business
+Co-Director of CISAC; Davies Family Senior Fellow and Associate Director of Academic Affairs, Hoover Institution; Professor of Political Science, by courtesy

 - Martha Crenshaw